 New for 2021: STEM Community

 STEM Community is a place to share ideas and find support within the teaching of STEM subjects.
-Prompting thought about aspects of teaching practice, discussion and an opportunity to engage with both peers across the country and our own subject experts, it provides a helpful and supportive area for teachers and technicians.
+Prompting thought about aspects of teaching practice, discussion and an opportunity to engage with both peers across the country and our own subject experts, it provides a helpful and supportive area for teachers.

 STEM Ambassadors are volunteers from a wide range of science, technology, engineering and mathematics (STEM) related jobs and disciplines across the UK, including engineers, designers, architects, scientists and technicians.
 We work with over 30,000 STEM Ambassadors from more than 2,500 different employers.
 They offer their time and enthusiasm to help bring STEM subjects to life, bringing a new and inspiring perspective to STEM lessons and demonstrating their value in life and careers.